Cow tools

 "Cow tools" is a cartoon from The Far Side by American cartoonist Gary Larson, published on October 28, 1982.
 It depicts a cow standing behind a table of bizarre, misshapen implements with the caption "Cow tools".
 The cartoon confused many readers, who wrote or phoned in seeking an explanation of the joke.
-In response to the controversy, Larson issued a press release clarifying that the thrust of the cartoon was simply that, if a cow were to make tools, they would "lack something in sophistication".
+In response, Larson issued a press release clarifying that the thrust of the cartoon was simply that, if a cow were to make tools, they would "lack something in sophistication".
 It has been described as "arguably the most loathed Far Side strip ever" while also becoming a popular internet meme.

 Description

 "Cow tools" is a single-panel black and white cartoon depicting a cow standing on its hind legs at a table, with a barn in the background.
 On the table are four oddly shaped objects: one resembles a crude hand saw, while the others are more abstract.
 The caption beneath the cartoon simply reads "Cow tools".